Win/EarnJust here for the exercises? Click here.

-The verbs win and earn often cause problems for English learners.
-Here, we explain the different uses of each verb.
+The verbs win and earn often cause problems for learners of English.

 Lucy came first and won the race.
 She won against the older girls in her class and that made her very happy.

-She won a gold medal and earnt the respect of all of her classmates.
+She won a gold medal and earned the respect of all of her classmates.

 Lucy wonders if one day, she might earn a living from races …